Use with your SPENCER Library Card.

 Ancestry Library Edition

-Boston Public Library (BPL) eCards has a large collection of eBooks, audio books, videos, music, magazines & other online.
+An eCard is a Boston Public Library card that you can sign up for online.
+The eCard provides access to all online resources, including genealogy databases and Hoopla (e-audiobooks, e-books, comics, music, film/TV), and lots more.
 All residents of Massachusetts can use the Boston Public Library’s electronic resources.
 Sign up for a BPL eCard to get started.

 Massachusetts Historical Collections